harrywiner/chess-engine/docs/features.md

-Feature Design & Evaluation Principles
+# Feature Design & Evaluation Principles

+> All Chat GPT

 This engine uses a classical, interpretable evaluation composed of many small features.
 Features are designed with the following principles: